klaytn/kips/KIPs/kip-draft_kgp6.md

 As the balance of treasury funds keeps increasing for every block with the block reward its hard to keep track of the balances and rebalance token allocation.
 So smart contract will only record the rebalanced allocation and the core will execute the allocation reading from the contract.

-#### Approval of senderAddress
+#### Approval of retiredAddress

 To record the addresses in a verifiable manner the addresses are verified in the contract by calling approve method.
-The senderAddress can be a Contract address or a Externally Owned Account.
-If the sender address is a
+The retiredAddress can be a Contract address or a Externally Owned Account.
+If the retired address is a

-- EOA : EOA address can be verified when the account holder directly calls the approve function. `msg.sender == senderAddress`
+- EOA : EOA address can be verified when the account holder directly calls the approve function. `msg.sender == retiredAddress`
 - Contract : Contract address can be verified when the admin of the contract calls approve function.
-The smart contract calls the `getState()` function implemented in the senderAddress contract to get the admin details. `msg.sender == admin`
+The smart contract calls the `getState()` function implemented in the retiredAddress contract to get the admin details. `msg.sender == admin`
   - `getState()` funtion is implemented in Klaytn treasury contracts.
 It returns the adminList and quorom (min required admins to approve).
   - Condition: Min required admins should approve the senderAddress contract.